bkesterbyld/701-Glenside/content/pages/index.md

       We look forward to seeing you!
 There is space in our driveway for 8-10 cars.
 As you enter our northern driveway entrance (with the mailbox) please pull forward and park as far right as you can until all those spots are full.
-When those spots are full please leave the left lane open for drop-offs, and park on Augustine Lane.
+When those spots are gone, plese leave the left lane open for drop-offs, and park on Augustine Lane.
     actions: []
     media: